Village: Canada

+It is believed that the name Canada may be a transliteration of the Iroquoisan word for "village".
+Jacques Cartier was given directions to the Kanata of Kebec and it became the name of the French Colonial district before it was the nation's name.

 United States

 Incorporated villages

 In twenty U.S. states, the term "village" refers to a specific form of incorporated municipal government, similar to a city but with less authority and geographic scope.
 However, this is a generality; in many states, there are villages that are an order of magnitude larger than the smallest cities in the state.
 The distinction is not necessarily based on population, but on the relative powers granted to the different types of municipalities and correspondingly, different obligations to provide specific services to residents.

 In some states such as New York and Michigan, a village is an incorporated municipality, within a single town or civil township.
 In some cases, the village may be coterminous with the town or township, in which case the two may have a consolidated government.
 There are also villages that span the boundaries of more than one town or township; some villages may straddle county borders.